demitry/patel-netcore-mvc/NetCoreMVC.md

 ```

 ### Replace DbContext with Category Repository [73]

+Do not use DbContext directly (in Controller), use repository instead.

 ### How Easy is it to move to a Different Database?
 [74]
 ### Renaming Project and Solving Issues [75]
 ### UnitOfWork Implementation [76]